papiche/zelkova/README.md

 * Send and receive Ğ1 transactions
 * View transaction history
 * View Ğ1 balance and currency conversion rate
+* Connectivity detection (to retry transactions, and other net operations)

 ## Demo